briossant/AgentPimentBleu/README.md

 1. Detecting coding mistakes and configuration errors with AI-enhanced context.
 2. Identifying vulnerable dependencies and, crucially, **assessing their actual impact** within the specific project's context, filtering out noise from irrelevant CVEs.
+3. Exploring the codebase to understand how vulnerabilities might affect the specific project.

+The agent follows a three-step process for each vulnerability:
+1. Analyze the vulnerability details (CVE information)
+2. Search for potential consequences in the codebase by exploring relevant files
+3. Generate a comprehensive report with project-specific severity assessment

 The goal is to provide developers with actionable, prioritized security insights, enabling them to focus on what truly matters.